Ask a COVID-19 Question

 - Are commercial flights operating?
 Yes

-- International airports in Greece are open and operational; however, there are no direct flights between the United States and Greece at this time.
+- The Athens International Airport Eleftherios Venizelos is open and operational; however, there are no direct flights between the United States and Greece at this time.
 Many airlines currently operate flights departing Greece from which travelers can connect to flights to the United States.
-Travelers connecting through Paris should be aware of additional airport limitations and requirements.
-Flights to and from the United Kingdom began on July 15, but may be stopped abruptly if random testing reveals a percentage of COVID-19 positive results deemed too high.
-Flights from Turkey are banned through September 30.
+Flights from Turkey are currently banned.

 - Is public transportation operating?
 Yes

 - Masks are required while using public transportation and taxis.
-Taxis are limited to three passengers.
+Taxis are limited to one passenger, except for minor children.

 Fines for Non-Compliance:

-- The fine for not wearing a mask in areas where it is required is 150 euros.
+- The fine for not wearing a mask in areas where it is required, not maintaining required social distancing, and/or violating the movement restrictions is 300 euros.
 The fine for non-compliance with mandatory quarantine is 5000 euros, in addition to possible arrest.

-- The U.S. Mission in Greece has resumed the following regular services – passport processing, reports of birth abroad, notary actions, voting assistance, and federal benefits assistance.
+- In keeping with restrictions announced by the Greek government, appointments at the U.S. Embassy in Athens for routine U.S. citizen services are limited, including passport processing, reports of birth abroad, notary actions, voting assistance, and federal benefits assistance.
 U.S. citizens should see the corresponding pages on this website to make appointments for these services.
+We will continue to provide emergency services to U.S. citizens.

-- Embassy Athens has resumed processing limited categories of non-immigrant visa and immigrant visa applications.
+- Embassy Athens is currently processing limited categories of non-immigrant visa and immigrant visa applications.
 At this time, we are prioritizing services for citizens and residents of Greece.
 More information is available in the Embassy’s recent notice regarding limited visa services.

 - If you develop fever and/or respiratory symptoms such as shortness of breath or cough, stay indoors and immediately seek medical attention by contacting the National Public Health Organization by dialing 1135.